-From the trailhead, the trail takes out following an old, unused diversion ditch that contours back toward the Gore Range Trail, about .65 mile in.
+From the trailhead, the trail takes out following an old, unused diversion ditch that contours back toward the Gore Range Trail, about .75 mile in.
 At the intersection, turn left (south) and begin hiking the Gore Range trail.
 At this intersection, you immediately drop down and cross a flowing drainage, which is Brush Creek.
 There’s no bridge.
-Walking south on good trail, you will come to the next intersection in about one mile.
+Walking south on good trail, you will come to the next intersection in about 1.15 mile.
 Turn SW up the Lost Lake trail (FR64) and begin a fairly gentle ascent to this almost hidden lake.
 The trail gains most of its elevation to the lake in the first half mile and then begins to level out some.
 Almost the entire hike in is in beetle-kill forest.
 As the trail approaches the lake, it passes by the end of a large, open, marshy meadow to the south.
 This meadow may be useful in navigating your way back out at the end of the day.
+You may want to take coordinates.
 As the trail crosses one particularly marshy area, it almost becomes lost, but we were able to regain it and continued to the scenic Lost Lake, just a short distance away.
+From the Gore Range trail turnoff, its' 1.95 miles to Lost Lake.
+You have hiked 3.85 miles to arrive here.
+Now things get tough.
+On your return to Lost Lake from Peak N, any view of the lake is rare.
+You cannot count on having enough of a view to navigate back without wandering off course at times.
+A GPS with lake coordinates will prove very helpful in keeping you on course.

 It took us 1:45 from the trailhead to reach this lake.
 We stopped and took several photos of the mirror-reflection lake with some fireweed in the foreground.
 Since the lake was surrounded by beetle-kill forest, you couldn’t take a photo without numerous dead trees in it, but the reflection was still so inviting and Peak N rose dominantly above the forest to provide a rugged mountain backdrop to the photos.
 All of the dead trees were a forewarning of what we were about to encounter.
-If you're using a GPS, you should take coordinates here and save them.
+If you're using a GPS, you should take coordinates here and along the way.
 Later in the day, those coordinates will help you find your way back.
-It may also be useful to take coordinates where the trail met the meadow a little before the lake.
+Did we say this earlier?
+You get the point.

 The overall plan is to hike generally south and gain access to a basin immediately south of Peak N, climb to the head of that basin, intersect the south ridge of Peak N and then head north to the summit.
 Much easier said than done!
 To gain the lower end of that basin, there is a mile and a half of some of the worst bushwhacking we’ve done in all our years.
 Within 5 minutes of leaving the trail, we were embroiled in a fallen tangle of downed trees and no trail of any kind to assist as we worked our way south above the east shore of the lake.
 We always stayed on the west side of the stream shown on the USGS map that drains our intended basin and flows to the marsh-meadow mentioned before.